Title: Wireless Communications Policy and Procedures

 No documentation of usage is required since these devices are restricted to business use.
 Any reasonable personal use of a University-owned device will be treated as a de minimis fringe benefit.
 However, the department’s management should review the bills on a monthly basis to note any significant variances in charges.

 1. Annual Departmental Review and Documentation of Business Need.
 It is the department head's responsibility to review wireless communication needs and budgetary impact for University-owned devices in his/her department on at least an annual basis.
 Both the employee and the department head must sign the agreement.
 For shared devices, any employee that will use the device is required to read and sign the agreement prior to its use.
-See University-Owned Device Request Form (doc).
+See Wireless Device Form.

 2. Departmental Responsibility for Cost and Contract Obligations.
 Because University-owned devices are designed to be used for University communication only, the department will be responsible for the cost and contract obligations of the service plan.
 All University-owned cell phones must be procured through an approved University contract to ensure effective pricing.
 All devices procured through the University remain the property of the University and the employee must surrender the device immediately to the department upon termination of employment or cessation of the department need.